-- Jordan Electric Power Company (the Company) was incorporated on January 1st, 1938 as a public shareholding company with registration number (2) with paid up capital 2,500 pond, the paid up capital has been increased in several stages to reach JOD 77.49 Million.
-The General assembly approved on its extraordinary meeting held on April 27, 2017 to increase the paid up capital through capitalizing of JOD 6,082,965 from retained earnings to reach JOD 83,572,965, the legal procedures over the increase in capital has been completed on May 24, 2017, where the General Assembly approved in its extraordinary meeting held on May 15, 2016 to increase the authorized capital to Reach JOD 100 million. - During the year 1962 the Company has signed with the Jordanian Government a concession agreement for 50 years to distribute electricity for the concession area that includes: Amman, Zarqa, Madaba and Salt.
+Jordan Electric Power Company (the Company) was incorporated on January 1st, 1938 as a public shareholding company with registration number (2) with paid up capital 2,500 pond, the paid up capital has been increased in several stages to reach JOD 86,080,154 where last capital increase occurred in April 26, 2018 through capitalizing of JOD 2,507,189 from retained earnings. the legal procedures over the increase in capital has been completed on May 28, 2018, where the General Assembly approved in its extraordinary meeting held on May 15, 2016 to increase the authorized capital to Reach JOD 100 million.

+- During the year 1962 the Company has signed with the Jordanian Government a concession agreement for 50 years to distribute electricity for the concession area that includes: Amman, Zarqa, Madaba and Salt.
 The concession agreement expired on November 22, 2012 which was extended by temporary license until May 22, 2014.
-On May 23, 2014 the Company signed a settlement agreement with the Jordanian Government under which the Company had obtained a license to distribute the electricity for 20 years instead of the expired concession and temporary licenses similar to the other distribution companies after they reached to final settlement with the Government. - The Company's objectives are limited to transmission and distribution, purchase and sale of electricity to ensure the needs of all consumers in the license area and any other area covered by the expanded area under the license agreement. - The Company's head office location is the Mecca Street Amman Jordan. - The consolidated financial statements were approved by the Board of Directors on March 13, 2018 and it is subject to the approval of the General Assembly.
+On May 23, 2014 the Company signed a settlement agreement with the Jordanian Government under which the Company had obtained a license to distribute the electricity for 20 years instead of the expired concession and temporary licenses similar to the other distribution companies after they reached to final settlement with the Government. - The Company's objectives are limited to transmission and distribution, purchase and sale of electricity to ensure the needs of all consumers in the license area and any other area covered by the expanded area under the license agreement. - The Company's head office location is the Mecca Street Amman Jordan. - The consolidated financial statements were approved by the Board of Directors on March 17, 2019 and it is subject to the approval of the General Assembly.